A Guide to the ASHA Clinical Fellowship Experience

-The Clinical Fellow will enter the experience on the online application.
-Mentors will verify the hours and enter the Clinical Fellow’s scores online.
+- Clinical Fellows enter the experience on their online application.
+Mentors verify the hours and enter the Clinical Fellow’s scores online.
 Paper copies should not be submitted to ASHA, but should be kept by mentors and Clinical Fellows for their records.

-If the CF mentor anticipates at any time during the CF that the Clinical Fellow will fail to meet requirements, the mentor must counsel the Clinical Fellow (both verbally and in writing) and maintain written records of all contacts and conferences over the ensuing months.
+If the CF mentor anticipates at any time during the CF that the Clinical Fellow will fail to meet requirements, the mentor must counsel the Clinical Fellow (both verbally and in writing) and maintain written records of all contacts and conferences that had been conducted during the experience.
 If the CF experience is terminated at any time before completion of the CF, or if the CF mentor does not recommend approval, the CF mentor must complete the online CF Mentor Verification page and provide justification for the negative recommendation.

 request an appeal by the CFCC.

-The CF mentor must complete the online CF Mentor Verification page when prompted to do so, and add justification for the negative recommendation.
-Within 30 days of making the negative recommendation, the CF mentor must also submit to the CFCC: (a) a letter of explanation, and (b) supporting documentation.
+The CF mentor must complete the online CF Mentor Verification, when prompted to do so, and include justification for the negative recommendation.

 Completion of the Clinical Fellowship

-If an applicant has started the application process using the ASHA online application, they must login to their ASHA account and enter the CF experience details.
-Once that has been done, CF mentors will receive an e-mail requesting that they verify and complete the documentation on their CF mentor portals within their ASHA account.
+Applicants who have applied for ASHA certification through the online application process must login to their ASHA account and enter the CF experience details.
+CF mentors will then receive an e-mail requesting that they verify and complete the documentation on their CF mentor portals within their ASHA account.
 Verification must be completed within 90 days of the end of the CF experience.
-Completing this documentation online replaces the

 In all cases, applicants should follow company and/or state policies and procedures regarding how long to keep this information in your records.